Your Sleeping Pad: What Are R Values And Why Do We Use Them?

 Things like weight and packed size are important considerations when you will be carrying the sleeping pad for months on end and need to fit it inside a backpack daily.

-You may want to select a pad that packs down small and is lightweight enough to carry comfortably with a lower R-Value over a heavier higher R-Value.
+You may want to select a pad that packs down small and is lightweight enough to carry comfortably with a lower R-Value over a heavier, higher R-Value.

-Comfort is also an important factor to consider when choosing a sleeping pad, you want to choose one that is comfortable for your body type and sleeping style (like side sleeping).
+Comfort is also an important factor to consider when choosing a sleeping pad, and you want to choose one that is comfortable for your body type and sleeping style (like side sleeping).

 Lastly, consider the durability of the sleeping pad – choose one made from a high-quality material that will last for at least six months of constant daily use, and make sure you don’t cheap out on your sleep system.